-Place 1 XL dragon scale per quart (32 oz) of boiling water or 1 Large dragon scale per pint (16 oz) of boiling water into thermos.
+Place 1 Dragon Scale per pint (16 oz) of boiling water into thermos.

 Measure 5 grams of loose leaf puer tea per quart (32 oz) of boiling water.
 Loose leaf tea leaves can be placed directly into the thermos.
 Tea can be kept loose.

 Fill thermos with boiling water and steep for 3+ minutes depending on strength desired.

 After steeping to the strength desired, keep tea leaves in the thermos and pour tea from thermos into cup.
 Enjoy black, or use various additives in your tea, including milk, cream, milk alternatives, honey or stevia.

 Place Dragon Scale into your cup of choice.

 Measure 2-3 grams of loose leaf puer tea.
 Loose leaf tea leaves can be placed in cup in a tea ball or strainer.
 You can adjust the amount of tea used depending on how strong you’d like your tea.